 Not one of us could have anticipated what happened the morning after that flogging, some hours before that Trikon Baug protest in Una.
 Some of us had seen the Sarpanch’s two sons coming down the little hill separating their part of the village from ours—a short distance that is much harder for our people to travel.
-The three big men accompanying them with sticks did make us stop in our tracks.
-Moving closer, we had watched them walk into Vishaal’s shop, tell him the police had arrested some of the floggers, and threaten: “Don’t drag our village into that mess.
+The three big men accompanying them with sticks had brought the rest of us to a halt.
+We had watched them walk into Vishaal’s shop, tell him the police had arrested some of the floggers, and threaten: “Don’t drag our village into that mess.
 We don’t want gau rakshaks, or police, or reporters here.
 Take care.”
-How they had jeered at the boy: “Nobody knows you at the wedding procession, yet you act like the groom’s cousin.”
+They had jeered at the boy: “Nobody knows you at the wedding procession, yet you act like the groom’s cousin.”

 Then Bindu, who had been helping Vishaal open the shop that day, had spoken up.
 Anyone who had known her from childhood knew her to be a firework—ready to set off at the slightest spark.
 We used to joke that, with her temper and bossiness, she would surely be Sarpanch someday.
 God save us all then, we used to snigger.

-The older Sarpanch boy had smiled at her—he has a predator’s smile, all glistening teeth and red gums.
+The older Sarpanch boy had smiled at her—a predator’s smile, all glistening teeth and red gums.
 “No college today, Bindu?
 Come see me if you need some homework.”

 That had been enough kindling.
 She had let off such a rapid stream of words, spat out such things you would not hear from a decent woman.
 In response, they had swung their sticks in every which way—breaking shelves, bottles, everything.
 In minutes, it had all been over and they had left.